Homemade Acai Bowl

 It tastes a little tart like a cross between a pomegranate seed and a raspberry so I like to pair the acai puree with banana to mellow out the tartness.
 The correct way to pronounce acai is ah-sah-EE.

 If you’re not a fan of açaí, you should definitely give this Dragon Fruit smoothie bowl a try!

 How To Make An Acai Bowl

 Making a Homemade Acai Bowl is as easy as making a smoothie.
 It’s started with a smoothie base that contains frozen berries, pineapple, acai puree, banana, yogurt and almond milk or other dairy product.

 Everything is blended together in a high powered blender until smooth.
 This is the blender I own and use.
 You’ll want your acai smoothie base to be on the thick side so your toppings don’t sink to the bottom of the bowl.

-Pour the acai smoothie base into a bowl and top with your favorite fruit, nuts or chocolate chips.
+- Pour the smoothie into a bowl and top with your favorite smoothie bowl toppings.